DDD-China/DDD-China-2018/README.md

 This project is main to show some important brief messages of DDD China Conference 2018.
 We do not choose any fashion framework like React\Angular,  to avoid project being too heavy .
 Instead of this, we just choose traditional way: jQuery + Html + Less.
 This keeps project more simplify.
 Besides, we choose Gulp tool to package our code, even it not stronger than webpack, but it is great enough for this project.

+## Remember to submit minimal size image and pdf
+Before commit img, please use https://tinypng.com/ to compress and make sure image size less than 1 MB.
+Before commit pdf, please use https://smallpdf.com/compress-pdf to compress and make sure size less than 10 MB.

 ## How to run this project